 One night in 2008 alone in my apartment, I decided to watch a new release: Taken.
 I had no idea what I was in for.
 I hadn’t watched the trailer.
 I just heard it was a must-see.
-By the end of the movie, my jaw had dropped open and I immediately began researching the authenticity of the movie.
+By the end of the movie, my jaw was dropped and I immediately began researching the authenticity of the movie.
 Where girls really taken like that?
-I’m almost embarrassed to say that I had no idea.
+I’m embarrassed to say that I had no idea.

 The next day I immediately told my students about the movie and the validity behind it.
 They needed to be careful so they were not one of the victims.
 Of course they agreed but I wasn’t satisfied.
 I wanted this topic to be discussed and for more people know that it exists and to feel empathy for the victims.
 How many victims were out there, damaged and scarred from this horrible crime, and didn’t have the strength to talk about it?

 Thus Victim of Silence was born and it is still one of our most important pieces.
 It premiered in 2008 at Evolution with a cast of 3 men (the attackers) and 8 women (the victims).